Easing Transitions for International School Students

-When schools utilize STEP they are able to streamline a vital component of student success, enabling teachers to make informed curriculum decisions, and understand exactly how their students are performing over time.
+When schools utilize STEP, they can streamline a vital component of student success, enabling teachers to make informed curriculum decisions and understand exactly how their students are performing over time.
 STEP can play a significant role in guiding transitions, whether from one grade to another or from school to school, by providing future educators with the information needed to build informed and appropriate programs.

-- Document student progress over time with concrete data.
+- Document student progress over time with concrete data

-- Document strategies and techniques that work best for each student.
+- Document strategies and techniques that work best for each student

-- Establish a standard for communicating information between grade levels and schools.
+- Establish a standard for communicating information between grade levels and schools

-- Evaluate their transition programs, regularly.
+- Evaluate their transition programs regularly

-- Provide staff training in the area of transitions.
+- Provide staff training in the area of transitions

 Get free access to templates that are useful for schools and parents